SchmaltzyChum/AYW/README.md

 The scripts main.py, stock_news.py and api.py preforms the fetching of SIX's pricing data finds major stock events and fetches news regarging that stock that was released in conjunction with that market rise/fall.

+## Todo
+* Integrate the app and the news fetch.
+* Proper UI/UX development.